nickyg666/ClockFrame-configs/README.md

 bananapi m2zero: ~$30 shipped

-bezel : < $2 PLA filament and borrowing printer
+bezel : < $2 PLA filament and borrowing printer (will upload .stl if I can find)

 clock : $15 at Target